TourCMS/ng-tourcms/README.md

 #### [Show Tour](http://www.tourcms.com/support/api/mp/tour_show.php)
-Show details of a specific tour tour.
+Show details of a specific Tour.

 If a Channel ID is not provided, the function will use the Channel ID configured on the service (see above).